Harvest Small Business Finance Review

 One of the advantages of the 7(a) program is that the SBA sets the rates, keeping these loans affordable for small business owners.
 SBA 7(a) loan interest rates are based on the prime rate plus a maximum markup by the intermediary lender.
 For Harvest Small Business Finance’s loans, a maximum markup of 2.75% over the prime rate is allowed.
-As of January 2019, the prime rate is 5.5%, setting maximum interest rates at 8.25%.
-This rate may fluctuate over time based on changes to the prime rate.
+Head over to our article on current SBA loan rates to learn about up-to-date rates for 7(a) loans.

 Harvest Small Business Finance does not specify the fees associated with receiving an SBA 7(a) loan.
 However, some common fees to expect include: